metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 - I had a problem with compiling OpenCV with a GUI (the `highgui`) on a headless host.
 So, I just disabled it.
 That's easy to achieve during the above.
-- I have installed this on a CUDA-capable GPU (with CUDA 10.2 installed) host and on a headless remote host with no GPU or basic.
+- I have successfully installed this module on a system with CUDA-capable GPU (with CUDA 10.2 installed) host and, also, on a headless remote host with no GPU or basic.
 In general, CUDA is not required for building this module.
 It is just an addition for making things run faster, possibly.
+OpenCV is responsible for detecting and utilising GPU processing via CUDA.
-- It is also possible to download a binary distribution of OpenCV.
+- It is also possible to download a binary distribution of OpenCV with developer files (e.g. header files and perhaps a pkg-config or cmake configuration file).
 Just make sure that it supports all the things I mentioned above.
-So, you should be looking for a developer binary package if such a thing exists.
-And that it has all the required headers (in an include dir).
 - If all else fails, then add `rpmfusion` repository to your Linux's package manager and then add package OpenCV, developer version.
 Make sure there is the WeChat OpenCV library too.
 If there is not,